 Please refer to the Graduate Schools Financing Your Education webpage for more information about these funding opportunities.

-To receive federal loans, a graduate student must be enrolled at least halftime (5-8 credits each term).
+To receive federal loans, a graduate student must be enrolled at least half-time (5-8 credits each term).
 Aid is packaged based on the expectation of full-time enrollment.
 To avoid disbursement delays, you must submit an enrollment revision form to let us know if you plan to be less than full-time for the year.
-If our office has not been notified of your enrollment plans, your aid will be adjusted and disbursed after the Financial Aid Census Date for that term.
+If our office has not been notified of your enrollment plans, your aid will be adjusted and disbursed after that term's Financial Aid Census Date.

-*Graduate certificate-seeking students may only receive aid based on credits that are required for their certificate program.
+*Graduate certificate-seeking students may only receive aid based on credits required for their certificate program.

 Private/Alternative loans are loans obtained from a bank, credit union, or other lending agency.
 For most students, federal loans are a better option and should be utilized before private loans are considered.
 Alternative loans require a credit check and may have higher, variable interest rates.
 They also do not offer the flexible repayment, consolidation, and loan forgiveness options that you get with federal loans.